International Moving Company License #: FMC 022380N

 The 40’ Container

-The 40’ Container is the same height and width as the 20’ container, but as its name implies, it is twice as long.
-This means that instead of 1160 cubic feet, nominally it will be able to accommodate just over 2300 cubic feet of cargo space.
-This should be able to accommodate most households, including large ones.
+The 40’ container is the same height and width as the 20’ container, but as its name implies, it is twice as long.
+This means that instead of 1,160 cubic feet, it can accommodate just over 2,300 cubic feet of cargo space.
+This should be sufficient for most households, including larger ones.
 The 40’ container provides enough cargo space for most family moves.
-Even for most regular households, there should be enough room in your container to accommodate both your household goods and an automobile.
+Even for regular households, there should be enough room in your container to accommodate both your household goods and an automobile.

 The 40’ HC Container